imeleges/REMA_Dubai/README.md

 	<sub>Number of unique values per feature</sub>
 </p>

-On the diagram above some columns have a high number of unique values ex. **759 options for area in sqrt** while other much fewer ex. **chiller free Yes/No**
+On the diagram above some columns have a high number of unique values ex. **759 options for area in sqrt** while others have much fewer variantions ex. **chiller free Yes/No**

 #### Prices

-Prices range start:
+Prices range:
-- at minimum of 40,000 AED
+- start at minimum of 40,000 AED
-- and up to 3,000,000 AED,
+- and goes up to 3,000,000 AED,
 - with median value of 180,000 AED.

 <p align="center">